-- (f) OAH. - 2971.4 To request a hearing in person, a person may come to: - (a) A Department of Human Services service center; - (b) The Department of Health Care Finance, for a hearing concerning Medicaid, Healthcare Alliance, or other healthcare programs administered by the District of Columbia; - (c) The District Department of the Environment, for a hearing concerning Low Income Home Energy Assistance Program benefits (LIHEAP); - (d) The Division of Early Childhood Education at the Office of the State Superintendent of Education, for a hearing concerning child care benefits; or - (e) OAH. - 2971.5 To request a hearing by telephone, a person may call: - (a) The Department of Human Services; - (b) The Department of Health Care Finance, for a hearing concerning Medicaid, Healthcare Alliance, or other healthcare programs administered by the District of Columbia; - (c) The Division of Early Childhood Education at the Office of the State Superintendent of Education; or - (d) OAH. - 2971.6 If the Government receives a written hearing request, it must file the request with OAH within three (3) calendar days of receiving it. - 2971.7 If the Government receives an oral or telephone hearing request, it must prepare and file a hearing request form with OAH within three (3) calendar days of receiving the request. - 2971.8 If OAH receives a written hearing request from an individual, it will send the request to any agency or service provider whose decision is being challenged. - 2971.9 If OAH receives an oral or telephone hearing request from an individual, it will complete a written summary of the request and send it to any agency or service provider whose decision is being challenged.
+- (e) The Department on Disability Services, Rehabilitation Services Administration for a hearing concerning vocational rehabilitation services; or - (g) OAH. - 2971.5 To request a hearing in person, a person may come to: - (a) A Department of Human Services service center; - (b) The Department of Health Care Finance, or the Office of the Health Care Ombudsman and Bill of Rights, for a hearing concerning Medicaid, Healthcare Alliance, or other healthcare programs administered by the District of Columbia, or the Aging and Disability Resource Center for a hearing concerning the Elderly and Persons with Physical Disabilities (EPD) waiver program; - (c) The District Department of the Environment, for a hearing concerning Low Income Home Energy Assistance Program benefits (LIHEAP); - (d) The Division of Early Childhood Education at the Office of the State Superintendent of Education, for a hearing concerning child care benefits; - (e) The Department on Disability Services, Rehabilitation Services Administration for a hearing concerning vocational rehabilitation services; or - (f) OAH. - 2971.6 To request a hearing by telephone, a person may call: - (a) The Department of Human Services; - (b) The Department of Health Care Finance, for a hearing concerning Medicaid, Healthcare Alliance, or other healthcare programs administered by the District of Columbia; - (c) The Division of Early Childhood Education at the Office of the State Superintendent of Education; or - (d) The Department on Disability Services, Rehabilitation Services Administration for a hearing concerning vocational rehabilitation services; or - (e) OAH.

-2971.10 The Department of Human Services can request a hearing concerning a claim that a SNAP (formerly Food Stamps) recipient should be disqualified from receiving benefits due to an intentional program violation by filing a hearing request form approved by the Chief Administrative Law Judge.
+- 2971.7 If the Government receives a written hearing request, it must file the request with OAH within three (3) calendar days of receiving it. - 2971.8 If the Government receives an oral or telephone hearing request, it must prepare and file a hearing request form with OAH within three (3) calendar days of receiving the request. - 2971.9 If OAH receives a written hearing request from an individual, it will send the request to any agency or service provider whose decision is being challenged. - 2971.10 If OAH receives an oral or telephone hearing request from an individual, it will complete a written summary of the request and send it to any agency or service provider whose decision is being challenged. - 2971.11 The Department of Human Services can request a hearing concerning a claim that a SNAP (formerly Food Stamps) recipient should be disqualified from receiving benefits due to an intentional program violation by filing a hearing request form approved by the Chief Administrative Law Judge.